 Day 2: Welcome in South Africa

-Today we get an early start and continue our trip in a Northeasterly direction, which will lead us into the seemingly endless Karoo Semi-Desert.
-Karoo is an ancient word referring to “Great Thirstland”.
+Get up early and continue your trip in a Northeasterly direction, which will lead you into the seemingly endless Karoo Semi-Desert.
+Karoo is an ancient word referring to “Great Thirst Land”.
 The trip offers spectacular mountain passes.
-We have the option to go on a “Big 5” game drive in a small private game reserve.
-Our destination will be the “Stargazing Capital” of South Africa, known as Sutherland.
-Here we will gain incredible insight regarding autonomy.
-We will even have the rare opportunity of looking at the night sky through a telescope!
-Tonight, we all stay in a cozy guest house.
-326 km/B
+On your way to your destination, you have the option to go on a “Big 5” game drive in a small private game reserve.
+Your destination will be the “Stargazing Capital” of South Africa, known as Sutherland.
+Here you will gain incredible insight regarding astronomy.
+You will even have the rare opportunity of looking at the night sky through a telescope!
+Tonight, you will be staying in a cozy guest house.
+326 Km/B

-Our day starts with a visit to the South African Large Telescope (SALT), where we will see the largest optical telescope in the Southern Hemisphere (optional- not included in tour price).
-Our journey will go further inland and finally into the heart of the Great Karoo, to Beaufort West.
+Your day starts with a visit to the South African Large Telescope (SALT), where you will see the largest optical telescope in the Southern Hemisphere (optional- not included in tour price).
+Your journey will take you further inland and finally into the heart of the Great Karoo, to Beaufort West.
 Beaufort West is the birthplace of the world-famous cardiac surgeon Christiaan Barnard.
 A ride on the gravel roads bring you closer to the peaceful life in the semi-desert.
-In the afternoon we can visit the Karoo National Park, which shows a small section of the vast expanse and unique landscape of the Great Karoo.
-We will be accommodated in a cozy, Karoo-themed guest house.
+In the afternoon you can visit the Karoo National Park, which shows a small section of the vast expanse and unique landscape of the Great Karoo.
+You will be accommodated in a cozy guest house.
 297 km / B

-Day 5: From Bushmen to the Anglo-Anglo-per War
+Day 5: From the Bushmen to the Anglo-Boer War

-We will start our day with an interesting visit to the Christiaan Barnard Museum.
-Our trip into the Great Karoo continues today as we make our way to the “Pearl of the Karoo”, Graaff-Reinet.
+You can start your day with an interesting visit to the Christiaan Barnard Museum.
+Your trip into the Great Karoo continues today as you make your way to the “Pearl of the Karoo”, Graaff-Reinet.
 Graaff-Reinet is the only town in South Africa completely surrounded by a national park.
-Graaff-Reinet invites us to wonder freely, taking in historical buildings, the occasional museum or enjoying a drink in a small restaurant along the streets.
-Here we can visit ancient rock carvings of the indigenous people of South Africa, the San Bushmen, on a guided tour (optional - not included in the tour price).
-Tonight we stay in a lovely, peaceful guest house, offering a true “out of the Karoo” feeling.
+Graaff-Reinet invites you to wonder freely, taking in historical buildings, the occasional museum or enjoying a drink in a small restaurant along the streets.
+Here you can visit ancient rock carvings of the indigenous people of South Africa, the San Bushmen, on a guided tour (optional - not included in the tour price).
+Tonight you stay in a lovely, peaceful guest house, offering a true “out of the Karoo” feeling.
 203 km / B

-Our destination for today is South Africa's second largest national park, the Addo Elephant National Park.
-The park at Port Elizabeth offers a rare opportunity to go on safari and watch big game in a malaria-free area.
+Your destination for today is South Africa's second largest National Park, the Addo Elephant National Park.
+The park near Port Elizabeth offers a rare opportunity to go on safari and watch big game in a malaria-free area.
 The park offers large populations of elephant, as well as the “Big 5” .
-For the following two nights we are housed in a beautiful chalet at the Addo Elephant National Park.
+The following two nights are housed in a beautiful chalet at the Addo Elephant National Park.
 326 km

 Day 7: Addo Elephant National Park

-It is recommended that we get up early and do our first safari as early as before breakfast.
+It is recommended to get up early and do your first safari before breakfast.
 At this time, many animals make their way to the water holes.
-For lunch, we can eat in the park's own restaurant.
-In the afternoon, we once again observe the gigantic biodiversity of African animals and plants during a game drive.
+For lunch, you can eat in the park's own restaurant.
+In the afternoon, as you wish, you can once again observe the gigantic biodiversity of African animals and plants during a game drive.
 Alternatively, the day can also be used to relax and unwind in the surroundings of the camp.
 B

 Day 9: Portuguese Mariners and the "Bahia Famosa"

-This morning, we can visit the Robberg Marine and Nature Reserve on a trip to the coastal town of Plettenberg Bay.
-We have the option to take a highly-rewarding, four hour walk along a high cliff, amongst native fynbos vegetation, around the spectacular peninsula (the walk can be individually shortened).
+This morning, you can visit the Robberg Marine and Nature Reserve on a trip to the coastal town of Plettenberg Bay.
+You have the option to take a highly-rewarding, four hour walk along a high cliff, amongst native fynbos vegetation, around the spectacular peninsula (the walk can be individually shortened).
 The bay, which the Portuguese sailors called “Bahia Famosa”, provides you with a stunning view whilst walking.
-Our destination for this day is the beautifully located coastal town of Knysna.
+Your destination for this day is the beautifully located coastal town of Knysna.
 Knysna is famous for its beautiful lagoon.
-Once we have arrived in Knysna, we have the opportunity to have a true cultural experience by going on a township tour (not included in the trio price- with advance booking only).
-For the next two nights, we stay in a beautiful, centrally located lodge in Knysna.
+Once you have arrived in Knysna, you have the opportunity to have a true cultural experience by going on a township tour (not included in the tour price: with advance booking only).
+For the next two nights, you stay in a beautiful, centrally located lodge in Knysna.
 104Km/ B

 Day 10: Federbarons and million years old stalagmites

-It is time to say goodbye to the Indian Ocean as the tour leads us up the 800 meter high Outeniqua Pass.
-This pass takes us to the so-called Little Karoo, where we will find the ostrich capital of South Africa, Oudtshoorn.
-In Oudtshoorn we have the opportunity to visit one of the popular ostrich farms.
-On this outing we will have first-hand contact with the ostriches and also learn about their value to this region.
-Afterwards, we will visit one of the seven wonders of South Africa, the world famous Cango Caves.
-Tonight we stay in a lovely country estate, situated at the foot of the Swartberg mountains.
+It is time to say goodbye to the Indian Ocean as the tour leads you up the 800 meter high Outeniqua Pass.
+This pass takes you to the so-called Little Karoo, where you will find the ostrich capital of South Africa, Oudtshoorn.
+In Oudtshoorn you have the opportunity to visit one of the popular ostrich farms.
+On this outing you can have first-hand contact with the ostriches and also learn about their value to this region.
+Afterwards, you can visit one of the seven wonders of South Africa, the world famous Cango Caves.
+Tonight you can stay in a lovely country estate, situated at the foot of the Swartberg mountains.
 117 km / B

-Today we drive along the famous Route 62, where we will find the land of succulents, the Little Karoo towns of Calitzdorp and Ladismith.
+You drive along the famous Route 62, where you will find the land of succulents, the Little Karoo towns of Calitzdorp and Ladismith.
 Ladismith is known for its locally produced cheese.
-The scenic Huisrivier Pass takes us to the small, arty town of Barrydale, as we slowly approach the Cape wine region.
-We will reach the Du Toits Kloof Pass, which was initially an animal trail.
-On a clear day you can see Table Mountain clearly from the pass.
-The Du Toits Kloof Pass takes us to the city of Paarl.
-At the foot of Paarl Rock, we will find a beautiful wine producing farm, where we will be staying for the next two nights.
+The scenic Huisrivier Pass takes you to the small, arty town of Barrydale, as you slowly approach the Cape wine region.
+You will reach the Du Toits Kloof Pass, which was initially an animal trail.
+On a clear day you can see Table Mountain from the pass.
+The Du Toits Kloof Pass takes you to the city of Paarl.
+At the foot of Paarl Rock, you will find a beautiful wine producing farm, where you will be staying for the next two nights.
 367Km / B

 Day 12: From the African penguins to the Huguenots and the first vineyard farmers

-We will start our day by driving along a beautiful coastal road along False Bay.
-In the morning we will visit a large penguin colony in Betty's Bay.
+You will start your day by driving on a beautiful coastal road along False Bay.
+In the morning you can visit a large penguin colony in Betty's Bay.
 The trip then goes over the imposing Franschhoek Pass in the old Huguenot immigrant town of Franschhoek.
-On today's tour we will also learn more about local cultivation and production methods on a guided wine cellar tour.
-We can also visit the famous university town of Stellenbosch before returning to our wine farm in the early evening.
+On today's tour you can also learn more about local cultivation and production methods on a guided wine cellar tour.
+You also have the option to visit the famous university town of Stellenbosch before returning to your wine farm in the early evening.
 324 km / B

-The circular route closes and we make our way back to the "mother city" Cape Town.
-Here we will first visit the very popular Cape Town Waterfront, which impresses with a fantastic atmosphere, good shopping and great restaurants.
-A cultural enrichment can be offered on a trip to Robben Island (optional - not included in the tour price).
-The cell of the Nobel Peace Prize laureate and former President of South Africa, Nelson Mandela, is also visited there.
-We will then check back into our cozy and centrally located guest house in Cape Town, where we will spend the remaining three nights.
+The circular route closes as you make your way back to the "mother city" Cape Town.
+Here you can visit the very popular Cape Town Waterfront, which impresses with a fantastic atmosphere, good shopping and great restaurants.
+A cultural enrichment can be offered on a trip to Robben Island (optional - not included in the tour price) where you will find the cell of the Nobel Peace Prize laureate and former President of South Africa, Nelson Mandela.
+After a welcoming day in Cape Town, you can make your way to your guest house centrally situated in Cape Town.
 132 km / B

-Today we explore the entire Cape Peninsula with all its fascinating highlights.
-A drive over probably the most spectacular mountain pass of the Western Cape, the Chapmans Peak Drive (possibly closed in bad weather conditions), takes us to the most south-westerly point of Africa, the Cape of Good Hope and Cape Point.
-Along False Bay, in the early afternoon we pass the old South African naval base ,Simon’s Town, where we can visit the large colony of resident penguins.
+Today you can explore the entire Cape Peninsula with all its fascinating highlights.
+A drive over probably the most spectacular mountain pass of the Western Cape, the Chapmans Peak Drive (possibly closed in bad weather conditions), takes you to the most South-western point of Africa, the Cape of Good Hope and Cape Point.
+Along False Bay, in the early afternoon you pass the old South African naval base ,Simon’s Town, where you can visit the large colony of resident penguins.
 Shortly before Cape Town, we recommend a stop at the World Heritage, Kirstenbosch Botanical Gardens, which offers a green-haven of over 500 hectares of local vegetation.
 116 km / B

 Day 16: Until next time!

-Why not end our trip on a high note (literally and figuratively) and take a trip to the 1,085 meter high Table Mountain, from where we can enjoy the spectacular view of Cape Town (extremely weather dependent, optional program point and tickets can be purchased at the cash-desk at an affordable price).
-As our trip comes to an end, we make our way to the Cape Town International Airport where your tour guide sees you off.
+Why not end your trip on a high note (literally and figuratively) and take a trip to the 1,085 meter high Table Mountain, from where you can enjoy the spectacular view of Cape Town (extremely weather dependent, optional program point and tickets can be purchased at the cash-desk at an affordable price).
+As your trip comes to an end, you can make your way to the Cape Town International Airport.
+Here you can conveniently return your rental car.
 Would you like to combine this trip with a visit to the "Big 5" in the Kruger National Park?
 We are happy to help you with the extension of your dream vacation.
 B

 Prices and Dates

-* The offer is valid for a group of 6 - 9 participants.
+*The offer is valid for a group size of 2 participants (single travellers on request).

 * The travel price excludes general increases in transport costs and currency fluctuations.